Your Brambleberry wedding questions answered!

 We include commercial 8-foot banquet tables, white tablecloths and attractive, padded chairs in your rental.

 Do you allow pets?

 No, our insurance company will not permit pets due to liability issues.

 Can we look around the farm buildings?

-You are welcome to view our sheep, donkeys, goats and Highland calves from the wooden fence north of the pavilion.
+You are welcome to view our donkeys, goats and Highland cows from the fence north of the pavilion.
 However, the other barns and buildings south of the inn are not our property and are off-limits.
 Signs are posted for your convenience.
 Please don’t trespass on our neighbor’s property.

 If you have additional questions, please contact us at (608) 525-8001 or email us.